lisongxu/CSCE156-Project-DB/README.md

 ## 1. Relation to Project 1

 This project is independent of Project 1, although both projects develop Jstgram.
-You do not need to use use your code from Project 1.
+You do not need to use your code from Project 1.
 In fact it is recommendeded not to use your Project 1 code due to the significant differences between the projects.

 ## 2. Social Media Application - Jstgram